InfiniteSmasher/The-MegaMod/README.md

 <summary>Custom Fog</summary>

 > > CURRENTLY BROKEN as fog doesn't work in regular (unmodded) Shell either!
 > > Enhance your game's atmosphere with customizable fog!
-Adjust the density and color to create anything from an eerie mist to a crystal-clear view across all maps.
+Adjust the density and color to create anything from an eerie mist to complete blindness across all maps.
 > ### **Settings**:
 > - **Fog Density (%)**: Set the density of the fog.
 > - **Fog Color (Color Picker)**: Set the color of the fog.